jaceva/cs105-cache/cache_lesson.md

 The image above represents a simple memory hierarchy.
 At the top is the processor (your garden) with the best performance but can only hold a small amount of data.
 At the bottom is memory (the garden store) with the decrease performance but increased size.
 This memory is the DRAM/SDRAM/DDR memory used widely in computers today.
 Throughout this lesson we will refer to it as main memory.

-The middle section of the memory hierarchy is cache.
-This is the type of memory that will help bridge the processor memory performance gap.
-In the garden example the cache is represented by our storage shed where the extra fertilizer you brought home is stored.
+The middle section of the memory hierarchy is cache and is equivalent to your storage shed where the extra fertilizer you brought home is stored.
+Cache memory is what we will cover for the rest of this lesson by showing how it helps bridge the processor memory performance gap.

 ### Checkpoints
 **CP1**